Level 1 Community Athletics Coaching Courses

-Clubs and Centres are encouraged to email Athletics WA at firstname.lastname@example.org if you would like to host a coaching course at your centre.
+Clubs and Centres are encouraged to email Athletics WA at email@example.com if you would like to host a coaching course at your Centre.
 Minimum numbers are required.
-Please contact the office for more information.
+Please contact the office for further information.

 Login here to renew your annual coach accreditation and find your certificate of currency